July 24, 2024 companion plants for alyssum

 The 10 Best Companion Plants for Alyssum

-Alyssum is a gardener’s delight.
-It has delicate clusters of flowers and a sweet fragrance, but on top of that it’s also great at attracting beneficial insects that can help keep your garden healthy.
+Alyssum is a real delight.
+It has lovely clusters of flowers that are delicate and beautiful.
+And on top of that they have a wonderful scent and are great at attracting insects to your garden that help keep it healthy.

 So let’s take a look at the best plants to pair with alyssum and how to care for them.